wtnwin111/interview/src/com/interview/books/topcoder/README.md

     from one side of the line to the other, you still have the same image.
 For example, if the x-axis is a line of symmetry, it means that for every point (x,y) there is also a point (x,-y).
     Your task is, given a list of points, determine how many such lines exist.

+    *HINT: get perpendicular line of each two point, and try to find if reflection point of other point in the given points.
+If exist, it will be re-calculate point.size()/2 time for each reflection point pair.*

+13. Given four points, write code to check if the four points can form a rectangle.

+    *HINT: assume given point is A,B,C,D, if AB is perpendicular with BC, and AD is perpendicular with CD, than ABCD is a rectangle.
+Two vector is perpendicular can be identified by dot product == 0.*